Update: Mercedes AMG Recalled for Stall Defect, Crash Hazard

 What's the Problem?

-Mercedes is recalling certain AMG vehicles from model year 2019 over potentially defective airbag and software components which could cause the airbags to malfunction during a crash, increasing the risk of serious bodily injury, including death.
+Mercedes is recalling certain AMG vehicles from the model year 2019 over potentially defective airbags and software components which could cause the airbags to malfunction during a crash, increasing the risk of serious bodily injury, including death.

 According to the U.S. National Highway Traffic Safety Administration (NHTSA), this recall affects: